Last Updated: 20th Nov 2023 By Finn Peacock, Chartered Electrical Engineer, Fact Checked By Ronald Brakels

 Virtual Power Plants (VPPs)

 Joining a VPP can further boost your savings.
+You could also receive an upfront discount on the cost of a battery.
 However, be mindful of the potential disadvantages:

 - Your battery will restrict which VPPs you can join.